smaccoun/create-haskstar-app/README.md

 ## Setup

---TODO: Work on nix build, homebrew
+--TODO: Work on nix build, homebrew, hackage.

+**NOTE** *The first build may take a VERY long time, especially if you do not have lts-9.4* **After the first time builds should be quite fast!
+Grab a coffee during the initial setup! **

+**Prerequisites**
-**NOTE** *You must have docker installed to fully boot the app locally*
+You must have the following installed

+- Docker
+- npm
+- yarn
+- stack

 If you are on OSX, simply run the following and follow the prompts!
 ```bash